clofelmaeee/Attendance-System/README.md

   - Has a sidebar where you can view the lomas and clusters.

-  Built by: Clofel Mae Campugan
+  Built by: Clofel Mae Campugan and
             Humphrey Singculan